 I did not anticipate my custom board taking this long, especially when board orders submitted the same day as mine are already being finished, while my order is still in the first stage.
 What could be the matter?

 Custom board completion times vary depending on our seasonal production volume and some models and sizes can be finished sooner or later than others.

 How can I apply for a job with Channel Islands Surfboards?

 Thank you for your interest in Channel Islands Surfboards.
-If you are interested in learning about what job opportunities may exist, please click on the Careers link on the front page of www.cisurfboards.com.
+If you are interested in learning about what job opportunities may exist, please visit our Careers page.
 We only accept online applications as they allow us to be more productive and spend more time talking to candidates.
 Please complete our online application and attach your resume in either MS Word or PDF file attachments.
-You are also welcome to refer to our FAQ’s link under our Jobs section to provide you with more detailed information on our hiring process.
 We appreciate your interest in working with Channel Islands Surfboards.

 What does ‘mill status’ and ‘mill date’ mean?

 “Mill Status” Production Completed means that your raw blank has been milled to the “computer shape” phase.
 The “Mill Date” of __-__-____ is when that took place.